 Karen Morss is called the Lemon Lady.
-She started her suburban Emerald Hills, CA (San Mateo County), organic citrus farm, Lemon Ladies Orchard, in 2004.
+She started her suburban Emerald Hills, CA (San Mateo County), an organic citrus farm, Lemon Ladies Orchard, in 2004.
 She has done her part breaking glass ceilings in boardrooms and the wild blue yonder with careers as a software entrepreneur and the owner of a flight school geared toward women.
 She even tried her hand at screenwriting, when she developed a script about the Wright Brothers’ sister, Katharine Wright.
-Now she’s an orchardist, or orchardess, as she calls herself.
+Now she’s an orchardist, or orchards, as she calls herself.

 With 40 Meyer lemon trees located south of San Francisco (near the valley once known for its fruit trees and now famous for its silicon), the great organic citrus isn’t the only special thing about Karen’s lemon orchard.
 Every tree bears a tile with a name: Celia, Debbie, Hildegard, Lynette, Madeline, Zohreh, and more.
 “Each tree is named for a woman who inspired me or helped me achieve my goals in life,” Karen says.
 “Some are from my family, some are from the flight school, some are just people who inspired me in general.
 There is an Amelia Earhart lemon tree out there.”